followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxHtmlEditor/1 Configuration/toolbar/items/items.md

 To use another widget instead of a button, specify the [widget](/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Configuration/toolbar/items/#widget) option and configure the widget in the [options](/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Configuration/toolbar/items/#options) object.
 In this case, you should also implement all the logic.

-The toolbar also provides short syntax for implementing a custom drop-down control with multiple choices.
+The toolbar provides a short syntax for implementing a custom drop-down menu with multiple choices.
 Refer to the [formatName](/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Configuration/toolbar/items/#formatName) description for more information.

 #include common-demobutton with {
     url: "/Demos/WidgetsGallery/Demo/HtmlEditor/ToolbarCustomization/jQuery/Light/"